 In Georgia v.
 Randolph, 547 U.S. 103, 106 (2006), the Supreme Court reiterated this rule: "The Fourth Amendment recognizes a valid warrantless entry and search of premises when police obtain the voluntary consent of an occupant who shares, or is reasonably believed to share, authority over the area in common with a co-occupant who later objects to the use of evidence so obtained."
 The Court, however, also held that, as between a wife's consent to a search of the family residence and her husband's refusal to consent, "a physically present cooccupant's stated refusal to permit entry prevails, rendering the warrantless search unreasonable and invalid as to him."
-Id.; see also Bonivert v.
+Id.: see also Bonivert v.
 City of Clarkston, 883 F.3d 865, 875 (9th Cir.
 2018) ("Applying Randolph, we hold that the consent exception to the warrant requirement did not justify the officers' entry into Bonivert's home.
 Even though the officers secured [cooccupant] Ausman's consent, Bonivert was physically present inside and expressly refused to permit the officers to enter on two different occasions" (emphasis added)).
 The Ninth Circuit clarified that "Randolph requires that the resident who is refusing consent both be present at the house and expressly refuse to allow the search."
 United States v.
 Moore, 770 F.3d 809, 811 (9th Cir.
 2014).
 In addition, the Supreme Court has clarified that Randolph does not apply when the objecting occupant has been removed and is no longer physically present, including removal through a lawful arrest.
 Fernandez v.
-California, 571 U.S. 292, 294, 301 (2014) (upholding warrantless search of apartment when consent later obtained from co-occupant after initially objecting occupant arrested on suspicion of assaulting co-occupant); see also Brown, 563 F.3d at 416-18 (finding voluntary consent from co-occupant of residence when defendant had been arrested pursuant to valid arrest warrant and placed in squad car prior to consent discussion with co-occupant).
+California, 571 U.S. 292, 302-03 (2014) (upholding warrantless search of apartment when consent later obtained from co-occupant after initially objecting occupant arrested on suspicion of assaulting co-occupant); United States v.
+Parkins, 92 F.4th 882, 890-91 (9th Cir.
+2024) (explaining that a defendant need not stand at the doorway to count as being physically present-presence on the premises (including its immediate vicinity) is sufficient); see also United States v.
+Brown, 563 F.3d 410, 416-18 (9th Cir.
+2009) (finding voluntary consent from co-occupant of residence when defendant had been arrested pursuant to valid arrest warrant and placed in squad car prior to consent discussion with co-occupant).